 Nature inspires art in so many ways.
 Whether we experience a Sedona or Maui sunset in person or see a stunning image while surfing the net, landscapes, animals, plants and the rest of the world around us shape the projects we create.
+I got a good dose of color this weekend when I took a trip to St. George, Utah with my parents for my Dad’s 75th birthday.

 One question we ask our clients during our project discovery consultations is what colors do you like?
 That’s a broad subject and often times, it’s one of the hardest for a client to answer.
 Single colors like red, orange, green or yellow come to mind, but colors are so varied, trying to name just one or two is enough to make your head spin.